 Google ‘Seychelles images’ and indulge yourself in the paradise like pictures of this fantastic 115-island nation.

 According to the tax experts at Ernst & Young: “Individuals gainfully employed in the Seychelles are subject to income tax at a rate of 15% on the amount of gross emoluments paid.”

 However, according to Global Property Guide: “only locally-sourced income is taxed.”

-What that seems to mean, although we are not tax experts at Degtev, is that if you can establish residency in the Seychelles and you earn your income from work you do overseas, you can enjoy that income tax-free.
+What that seems to mean, although we are not tax experts at Expatra, is that if you can establish residency in the Seychelles and you earn your income from work you do overseas, you can enjoy that income tax-free.